Visiting Plitvice Lakes National Park (Plitvička jezera)

-Plitvice Lakes became the first Croatian national park in 1949 and was added to UNESCO’s World Heritage List in 1979.
-Plitvice is so incredible, it would be a travesty not to visit it while traveling throughout Croatia.
+Plitvice became the first Croatian national park in 1949 and was added to UNESCO’s World Heritage List in 1979.
+The park is incredible, and it would be a travesty not to visit it while traveling throughout Croatia.

-Why you should visit Plitvice Lakes (Plitvička jezera)
+How to visit Plitvice Lakes National Park (Plitvička jezera)

-The azure, green, grey and blue colors of the lakes make for amazing pictures and are a peaceful sight for everyone’s eyes.
-Colors vary depending on the number of minerals, type of organisms, and angle of the sunlight.
+The azure, green, grey, and blue colors of the lakes make for amazing pictures and are a peaceful sight for everyone’s eyes.
+Colors vary depending on the number of minerals, types of organisms, and angle of the sunlight.

-The Large Waterfall is the highest waterfall in Croatia and the most beautiful in the national park.
-Veliki Slap is 78 meters high and gets almost completely frozen during the winter.
+Veliki slap (The Large Waterfall) is the highest waterfall in Croatia and the most beautiful in the national park.
+Veliki slap is 78 meters high and gets almost completely frozen during the winter.

-You can choose between 8 different tours around the lakes.
-Paths through the forest and lakes will give you the most beautiful views among the whole park.
+You can choose between numerous different tours around the lakes.
+Paths through the forest and lakes will give you the most beautiful views of the whole park.

-People in love with hiking can explore 4 beautiful hiking trails around the park, varying from 1 1/2 hours and 8 hours.
-Dive into the nature and enjoy all the beauties that forest gives you!
+People in love with hiking can explore 4 beautiful hiking trails around the park, varying from 1 1/2 hours to 8 hours.
+Dive into nature and enjoy all the gifts that the forest gives you.

 Plitvice sightseeing trains drive visitors around the park.
-If you get tired from walking, jump into the train and enjoy the amazing panorama view.
-This is also a good option for those who have trouble walking or are handicapped as they can still see and enjoy the park.
-This train is currently not running due to the pandemic.
+If you get tired from walking, jump on the train and enjoy the amazing panorama view.
+A train is also a good option for people with disabilities and those who have trouble walking, as they can still see and enjoy the park.

 Plitvice Lakes National Park is situated partly in Lika-Senj county and partly in Karlovac county, between Korenica and Slunj.
 It includes a depression between the Mala Kapela mountain and the Lička Plješivica mountain range.

-In fall, you can see the leave colors changing all over the park.
-Visiting the park in winter is also popular because you can see the lakes and waterfalls frozen over.
+In the fall, you can see the leave colors changing all over the park.
+Visiting the park in winter is also a good idea because you can see the lakes and waterfalls frozen over.

 Plitvice Lakes is easy to find because it is situated near the main road which passes through Lika.
 Buses are available throughout the whole year from all over Croatia that will take you straight to the park’s entrance.